 Interestingly, when you come to position the camera, you very quickly learn whose P.O.V. you really are making it from.
 I’d say it was like a 1.5 P.O.V.: Mo was the 1, and Rashid was the 0.5.
 I did have a bias towards Mo, actually, even though on the page, he was always the more passive character.
 Within a scene, you could barely feel him within the script, because he often just was there in the background, and didn’t say anything.
 But everything pivoted around him.
 Again, that’s something that when yo translate from script to screen, this is again, the invisible stuff that, you know, you bring to it.
 With the Mo bias, it was like, you’d be in the scene with Rashid, and Mo would walk in, and suddenly the whole perspective would shift, because now you were looking through Mo.

-On how she made the film from Mo’s perspective 2/3 of the time
+On how Sally El Hosaini made the film from Mo’s perspective 2/3 of the time

-TSR: So what does that mean, as far as where you’re positioning the camera?
+7R: So what does that mean, as far as where you’re positioning the camera in My Brother the DEvil?
 Are you just giving him in the foreground?
 Or showing from his viewpoint?
 Or making sure you’re always seeing his reactions?

 And there is this symbol of childhood, of him outgrowing childhood, but then there’s also the boredom.
 There’s a moment where time passes where he’s just hanging out on his own.
 There’s the loneliness that actually nobody plays on them.
 Something I really wanted to show was that boredom, because that’s where a lot of this stuff comes from.
 A lot of the issues and the fighting and the drama in their lives, comes out of the fact that there’s nothing going on.
 Having that sense of nothingness, that’s why the play areas — more than wanting to make it a beautiful film.
 We were very strict with ourselves about the meaning of why and when we used those shots.